 This one day certification course is a manufacturer requirement to be taken every two years.
 Luberzol trainers have offered to come to areas outside of Toronto to help certify all those installing Blazemaster plastic piping.
 This course can also be found on the members LMS. (nationalsprinklerjtac.org)

 This one day course will provide instruction and hands on demonstration of the operation and features of the Potter N2 Nitrogen generator system.
 The Potter N2 generator systems provide a on-site high purity nitrogen intended for sprinkler systems to minimize corrosion and extend life of a system.

-The NAUSC Foreman Training Program is designed to prepare Jouneypersons to take leadership roles in working with crews of industry workers to lead them in completing work for contractors by providing them with the initial supervisory skills the need to complete the requirements of the position.
+The NAUSC Supervisor Training Program is designed to prepare Jouneypersons to take leadership roles in working with crews of industry workers to lead them in completing work for contractors by providing them with the initial supervisory skills the need to complete the requirements of the position.